 As I was waiting, I woke up my husband and we started to slowly pack our things and get ready for the hospital.

-During that hour, more water started to come out and we decided to meet my midwife at the hospital.
 When we got there at 5:00am, she did a swab check to confirm my water was broken and a cervical check that determined I was 1cm dilated.

-They then gave me 2 options: (1) get on an antibiotic drip and start induction or (2) get the antibiotic drip for while and go home to see if labor would begin but I would have to come back in 3 hours to get more antibiotics.
+They then gave me 2 options: (1) get on an antibiotic drip and start induction or (2) get the antibiotic drip for while and go home to see if labor would begin but I would have to come back within 3 hours to get more antibiotics.

 I dabbled for about 30 minutes because I was indecisive, mainly because induction never crossed my mind so I wasn’t prepared.